bytebase/bytebase.com/content/docs/get-started/instance.md

 1. You'll get a message that the service account's private key JSON file was downloaded to your computer.
 Make a note of the file name and where your browser saves it.
 You'll need it later.

 Upload the JSON file to the `Credentials` input.

+## Oracle

+For managing Oracle database, Bytebase provides two manage modes: **Manage based on database** and **Manage based on schema**.
+You can choose the manage mode when adding an instance or in the instance detail page.

+### Manage based on database

+In this mode, Bytebase will manage the database as a whole.

+- For normal Oracle instance, we treat the Oracle database as a Bytebase database.
+- For CDB instance, we treat the CDB and all PDBs as Bytebase databases.
+- For PDB instance, we treat the PDB as a Bytebase database.

+### Manage based on schema

+In this mode, Bytebase will manage the schema as a whole.

+- For any Oracle database, we treat the Oracle as a Bytebase database.